Kitty Kallen: Marriages

 While performing with Jack Teagarden's band, she married Clint Garvin, the band's clarinet player.
 When Teagarden fired Garvin, Kallen left as well, later annulling the marriage.
 In 1948, Kallen married Bernard "Budd" Granoff, a publicist, agent, and television producer — who later became a pioneering television syndicator.
 The couple, married for over forty-five years until Granoff's death in 1996, had a son, Jonathan Granoff, President of the Global Security Institute and Adjunct Professor of International Law at Widener University School of Law.

 Later years

 In 1977, Kallen sued her dermatologist, Norman Orentreich, after he prescribed an estrogen drug, Premarin, for her small facial wrinkles.
 She subsequently suffered blood clots in her lungs, caused directly by the drug, and was awarded $300,000 by a court.

 In 2008, Kallen joined artists Patti Page, Tony Martin, Dick Hyman, Richard Hayman and the estates of Count Basie, Benny Goodman, Sarah Vaughan, Woody Herman, Les Brown, the Mills Brothers, Jerry Murad, Frankie Laine, and the gospel singer Sister Rosetta Tharpe in a suit against the world's then largest music label, Universal Music Group, alleging the company had cheated them on royalties.

 In 2009, Kallen was inducted into the Hit Parade Hall of Fame.

-Kallen died on January 7, 2016, at her home in Cuernavaca, Mexico, at the age of 94.
+Kallen had homes in Englewood, New Jersey, and Cuernavaca, Mexico.
+By the end of her life, she lived full-time in Cuernavaca, where she died on January 7, 2016, at the age of 94.
+She was in a relationship with Sonny Shiell in her later years.